Community Building – Cultural Participation & Placekeeping

 Goals

-The aim of the project is to permanently anchor international teaching in the field of cultural participation, placekeeping and migration with reference to practical fields.
-To this end, a joint online teaching format is being developed that combines theoretical foundations with artistic, ethnographic and practical methods.
-At the same time, the project serves as a platform for transatlantic exchange between universities, students and practice partners and creates the basis for long-term, structural cooperation.
+The aim of the project is to establish international teaching in the field of cultural participation, placekeeping, and migration with a strong connection to practical fields on a long-term basis.
+To achieve this, a joint online teaching format will be developed that combines theoretical foundations with artistic, ethnographic, and practice-oriented methods.

 Measures